Page Reviewed / Updated - Mar. 2019

 ADRCs also screen elderly folks for home and community based services, such as respite care, and homemaker and personal care services.
 Many of these services are available through the Florida Community Care for the Elderly program.
 Learn more here.

-Some local resource centers also offer area seniors legal support, recreational activities, counseling services, home modifications, such as building a ramp for wheelchair access, and utility and rent assistance.
+Some local resource centers also offer area seniors legal support, recreational activities, counseling services, adult day care, health risk assessments, home healthcare, homemaker services, in-home respite care, specialized medical supplies, home modifications, such as building a ramp for wheelchair access, and utility and rent assistance.
 They may also assist elders in finding local food banks and connecting them to additional needed resources.
 One should inquiry whether these services and others are available at their local Area Agency on Aging.

 To apply for assistance one should contact their local Aging and Disability Resource Center.
 A map of Florida coverage areas and contact information is available here.
 One may also call the Elder Helpline for assistance at 800-963-5337.